The Bankrate promise

-Whether you’re just dipping your toes into the real estate waters or you’re deep into your house hunt, spending a weekend (or two) visiting open houses can be an instrumental part of your search.
+Whether you’re just dipping your toes into the real estate waters or deep into your house hunt, spending a weekend (or two) visiting open houses can be an instrumental part of your search.

-“Open houses are a really valuable tool, particularly when you’re early in the process,” says Ron Phipps, principal broker with Phipps Realty in East Greenwich, Rhode Island.
+“Open houses are a really valuable tool, particularly when you’re early in the process,” says Ron Phipps, managing broker with Phipps Realty in East Greenwich, Rhode Island.
 “It’s wonderful to have the opportunity to research the market in a more self-directed way.”

 How to find open houses

 There are many ways to find open houses near you.
 Some are obvious, and some take a little more legwork.
 These are all great ways to get started:

 Check real estate websites